Photo taken at High Falls State Park

 My biggest takeaway was something that Dr. Van Eenannaam said during the Q&A session.
 She said that the urge a lot of scientists have is to simply provide people with more data and more facts and information, because that is what scientists find convincing.
 I tend to be a very analytical thinker, so I share that same urge to just beat people over the head with hard facts until they are dazed, confused, and slightly afraid.
 However, the best way to communicate with a wider audience with less scientific inclinations, Dr. Van Eenannaam has learned through years of trial and, according to her, a lot of error, is to emphasize shared values.
 In the instance of GMOs, that value is the shared desire to feed the world nutritious food in a sustainable way.

-Jane Hulse is an Agricultural Communications major, with minors in International Economic Development, Professional Writing, and Philosophy.
-She takes a special interest in the issues surrounding food security around the world and has pursued that interest through her work with the World Food Prize as both a Borlaug Scholar and a Wallace-Carver Fellow.
+Jane Hulse is an Agricultural Communications major, with minors in International Economic Development and Professional Writing.
+She takes a special interest in the issues surrounding global food security and has pursued that interest through her work with the World Food Prize as both a Borlaug Scholar and a Wallace-Carver Fellow.
 Her recent Wallace-Carver Fellowship at the Functional Foods Research Unit of the USDA-ARS National Center for Agricultural Utilization Research, Peoria, Illinois, gave her the opportunity to gain experience writing a literature review paper on how fermentation affects the nutritional composition of bean flour.
 Jane also presented her research on The Effects of Fermentation on Phaseolus vulgaris L., Fabaceae at the Fall Forum at Ohio State.
 Currently, Jane is the CFAES Student Council Liaison for Citation Needed, a club focused on teaching students how to effectively communicate about the issues surrounding food and agriculture.
 Jane’s ultimate goals are to get a PhD in communications and to use her research, writing, and presentation skills to work towards a more food secure future.

 During my senior year of high school, I completed my Girl Scout Gold Award project.
 My project was a science-based cookbook targeted to young girls that explains the chemistry of how the food we eat interacts with the human body.
 The hope was that the book will help girls form a healthy relationship with food by showcasing food as a tool/fuel to help them achieve their dreams.
 Another hope was that by explaining the chemistry in an interesting way, the book would get young girls interested in science.
 The book is made up of submissions of recipes and ‘rants’ from middle to high school aged girls who have a variety of interests and whose voices shine through in their writing.